kemckinnmsft/AIPLAB/instructions.md

 In this task, we will configure repositories to be scanned by the AIP scanner.
 As previously mentioned, these can be any type of CIFS file shares including NAS devices sharing over the CIFS protocol.
 Additionally, On premises SharePoint 2010, 2013, and 2016 document libraries and lists (attachements) can be scanned.
 You can even scan entire SharePoint sites by providing the root URL of the site.
 There are several optional

-> [!NOTE] SharePoint 2010 is only supported for customers who have extended support for that version of SharePoint.
+> NOTE: SharePoint 2010 is only supported for customers who have extended support for that version of SharePoint.

 The next task is to configure repositories to scan.
 These can be on-premises SharePoint 2010, 2013, or 2016 document libraries and any accessible CIFS based share.